-Below are a selection of converting U.S. Customary Units worksheets that should help students further their understanding of this system.
-In the liquid measurement worksheets, we have included worksheets with gills because this is the key unit that results in more fluid ounces in an Imperial gallon than in a U.S. gallon.
-You can learn more about gills on our liquid measurement conversion guide below.
+The liquid measurement worksheets include gills because this is the key unit that results in more fluid ounces in an Imperial gallon than in a U.S. gallon.
+You can learn more about gills in our liquid measurement conversion guide.

 Even though Imperial and U.S. Customary units may sound the same, they aren't always the same amount.
 For example, there are 3.785 litres in a U.S. gallon and 4.546 litres in an Imperial gallon.
 Sometimes there are also different definitions for units like the gill used in liquid measurmements.
 In the U.S., there are 4 fluid ounces in a gill and in the Imperial System, there are 5 fluid ounces in a gill.